Awards and Recognition

 Brenton Dowdy, DPT, specializes in manual therapy.
 Brenton believes in incorporating both joint mobilizations and soft tissue techniques into his treatment.
 He received his BS in Biology at the University of Washington, Seattle and his doctorate of physical therapy at Texas Woman's University, Dallas.

-Micheal Loumeau, DPT.
-Michael has a special interest in analyzing movement impairments and incorporating manual therapy, PNF, and Pilates in his treatment approach in order to improve patients’ movement and function.
-He attained his Pilates rehabilitation certification with Polestar, manual therapy certification with University of Saint Augustine, and completed a manual therapy residency with Kaiser Permanente.
-His personal interests include fitness training, jogging, and travelling and completed a fellowship in Movement System Impairments at Washington University.
-He has worked with varied patient populations and developed pulmonary rehab and postural orthostatic tachycardia syndrome rehab programs in a previous clinic in Virginia.
+Micheal Loumeau, DPT, specializes in analyzing movement impairments and incorporating manual therapy, PNF, and Pilates in his treatment approach in order to improve patients’ movement and function.
 Michael received his Master’s in physical therapy from Boston University and Doctor of Physical Therapy from Virginia Commonwealth University.
+His personal interests include fitness training, jogging and travelling.

 Meghann Oakes Rust, DPT, specializes in combining the principles of movement system impairment syndromes (MSI) with Pilates-based physical therapy to identify and correct impairments in movement, alignment, and performance.
 She received her BA in dance at UC Irvine and her doctorate of physical therapy at Washington University in St. Louis.